electricimp/Usb/docs/DriverDevelopmentGuide.md

 ##### Concurrent Access to Resources

-The framework doesn't prevent drivers from accessing to any interface resources the driver receives through the [match](#matchdeviceobject-interfaces) function.
-It is up to driver author to create it in safe way and to address situation when several drivers try to concurrently access the same device.
+The framework doesn't prevent drivers from accessing any interface resources the driver receives through the [match](#matchdeviceobject-interfaces) function.
+It is up to driver author to create it in a safe way and to address situation when several drivers try to concurrently access the same device.
-An example of such collision is an exception that may be thrown by [USB.FuncEndpoint.read()](#readdata-oncomplete) while another driver's call is still pending.
+An example of such collision is an exception thrown by [USB.FuncEndpoint.read()](#readdata-oncomplete) while another driver's call is still pending.